 - Imaging software capable of identifying areas of temperature calculations and locations for reporting

-3.3 All studies should be performed in a laboratory where ambient temperature is controlled, free from drafts and where there is no exposure to infrared sources that may result in heating.
+All studies should be performed in a laboratory where ambient temperature is controlled, free from drafts and where there is no exposure to infrared sources that may result in heating.
 The imaging room should be comfortably cool to allow for pull-off of superficial heat which may produce artifact from the skin.
 Mirrors, glass and other reflective surfaces should not be placed in the imager field of view.